Break Me If You Can

 "HEY."

 Finally, FINALLY, the stranger slowed, carved a lazy arc, and came to a stop about fifteen feet away.
 Up close, I could see him better: dark hair, eyes with some weird greenish-yellow thing happening in them, and a face that looked like it had been assembled from spare parts that somehow worked together.
-Attractive in an aggressive sort of way, like a knife or a car crash.
+Attractive in an aggressive sort of way.

 And he was looking at me like I was nothing.
 Less than nothing.
 An obstacle, maybe.
-A minor inconvenience.
+Or a minor inconvenience.

 I wasn't used to that.